Your shopping cart is empty!

 In 2001, she moved to Chicago, looking for work as a clinician.
 Unlucky in landing a clinical position, she took what she thought would be a temporary position in a management consulting firm.
 The transition to management consulting drew on her business consulting experience, and she worked for a decade with top teams, CEOs, boards and high potential executives across the US, Europe and Asia.

-Nancy was eventually assigned to lead research and development at her firm.
-Nancyconsulted to more than 40 organizations in health care, real estate, human services, manufacturing, energy, insurance, government, consumer products (personal care, pet food, retail electronics), legal services, and membership organizations.
+Nancy was eventually assigned to lead research and development at her management consulting firm.
+Nancy has consulted to more than 40 organizations in health care, real estate, human services, manufacturing, energy, insurance, government, consumer products (personal care, pet food, retail electronics), legal services, and membership organizations.
 She established her own firm in 2011.

 What's management consulting?